Tupac Shakur: Legacy and remembrance

-Final resting place in Soweto
+Final ash placement

-In 2006, on the 10th anniversary of Tupac Shakur's passing, his ashes were laid to rest in Soweto.
-Shakur's mother Afeni transported them to the "birthplace of his ancestors" and conducted a memorial service in what's considered as one of the most renowned South African townships.
+In 2006, on the 10th anniversary of Tupac Shakur's death, his ashes were planned to be moved to Soweto.
+Shakur's mother Afeni planned to transported them to the "birthplace of his ancestors" and conduct a memorial service.
 Afeni Shakur explained that Soweto had been selected due to its significance as the "birthplace of the South African struggle for democracy and against apartheid."
 The City of Johannesburg Metropolitan Municipality donated a five-acre plot of undeveloped land in the Zola area of Soweto to build a memorial honoring Shakur.
 A portion of the land was designated to be transformed into a park for the benefit of local children as well as aimed at promoting environmental education, pathways, orphanages, bridges, skateboard ramps and a golf range while plans also included the construction of an amphitheater and a museum showcasing South African music and arts.
 The project was funded by Johannesburg city authorities and the Tupac Amaru Shakur Foundation.
-The memorial was hosted by South African musician and actor Zola 7.
-Singer Macy Gray and members of the Outlawz were amongst the attendees who paid their respects.
+A week before the event, Afeni Shakur postponed the trip.
+The majority of his ashes were buried in his mother's native Lumberton, North Carolina.